 Killington in central Vermont is a resort so huge and complex that it is nicknamed “the Beast of the East.”
-Kids Ski Free applies to youngsters to age 12 when guests book a Ski & Stay lodging package including a five-day or longer lift ticket.
+Kids Ski Free applies to youngsters 12 and younger when guests book a Ski & Stay lodging package including a five-day or longer lift ticket.
 One child skis free per adult for the same number of days.
-The offer is not valid when the ticket duration includes any of the following peak days: December 21 to January 1, 2013, January 18 to 20, or February 15 to 21.
+The offer is not valid when the ticket duration includes any of the following peak days: Nov.
+24-27, 2022; Dec.
+24, 2022 – Jan.
+1, 2023; Jan.
+14-16, 2023; Feb.
+18-20, 2023.
 Book online.

-At Cataloochie, North Carolina, “Kids Stay Free Kids Ski Free” doesn’t stop at age 12.
-There, youngsters 17 and younger stay free at a participating Haywood County accommodation during any non-holiday Sunday through Thursday evening — and they also ski free on any non-holiday Monday through Friday when accompanied by a paying adult.
-Make reservations directly with the lodging property.
+At Cataloochee, in North Carolina, “Kids Ski Free” doesn’t stop at age 12.
+There, youngsters 17 and younger staying with their parents at a participating accommodation during any non-holiday Sunday through Thursday evening can ski free on any non-holiday Monday through Friday when accompanied by a paying adult.
+Make reservations and see all the rules here.

 If you liked this post, you may also like: